magoo/risk-measurement/docs/_sources/index.rst.txt

 How does it work?
 ------------------------------------------
 This approach is very simple to trivialize into a few steps.
-Once introduced into your industry, it will feel far more sophisticated.

 1. **Define a risk scenario**: A well defined, undesirable future event that we want to measure.
 2. **Gather the evidence**: We gather facts, reference classes, models, experiences, and opinions.